MaxVerheyen/jekyll-theme-chirpy/tabs/about.md

 # MIT License
 ---

-I'm a proficient Front-End developer that loves using Sass to compile and create beautiful layouts.
+I'm a proficient Front-End developer that loves writing Sass to compile and create beautiful layouts.
 I can easily adapt to any CSS framework required.
 Even though I definitly have an eye for design, and know how to use some basic Photoshop and Illustrator features, I wouldn't go so far as to consider myself a designer.

 After a 3 months internship and 6 months of learning as a junior developer at Calibrate I have acquired some knowledge about Drupal site building, theming, module development and site administration.

 In the past I have developed a few applications with Node.js, mainly using the MEN stack.
-I loved the fact that all components of the stack support applications written in one language for both server-side and client-side execution environments.
+I loved the fact that all components of the stack support applications written in Javascript for both server-side and client-side execution environments.

 Currently I'm learning more about the React Framework and would love to incorporate that into my stack (MERN-stack).